 Time Normally Required to Complete the Program

-The Doctor of Ministry in Family Therapy I may be completed in four years attending full-time.
+The Doctor of Ministry in Family Therapy II may be completed in three years attending full-time.
 A student may take the courses on a part-time or full-time basis.
-Full-time is six credit hours per semester.
-With the approval of the Dean a student may take more than six credit hours in a semester.

-GRADUATION REQUIREMENTS FOR THE DOCTOR OF MINISTRY IN FAMILY THERAPY I
+GRADUATION REQUIREMENTS FOR THE DOCTOR OF MINISTRY IN FAMILY THERAPY II

-Before being graduated with the Doctor of Ministry in Family Therapy I, a student must satisfy the following requirements:
+Before being graduated with the Doctor of Ministry in Family Therapy II, a student must satisfy the following requirements:

 - Successfully complete all required coursework for the degree;

 - Submit and gain faculty approval of dissertation proposal appropriate to the student’s area of specialization and research competency;